 Tan Swee Yiow has stepped back in as Chief Executive Officer at Keppel REIT Management, after Jesline Goh served just 28 days in the company’s top role.

-The rapid management succession was revealed in a series of announcements to the stock exchange by the S$8.4 billion Singapore-listed real estate investment trust.
+The rapid management succession was revealed in an announcement to the stock exchange by the S$8.4 billion Singapore-listed real estate investment trust on 1 March.

 Shortest Ever Appearance as a REIT CEO?